 - 7.1 There is no one right way to process a crime scene.
-The methods and the order in which those methods are employed is determined by the particulars of the scene and the experience of the CSIs.
+The methods and the order in which those methods are employed are determined by the particulars of the scene and the experience of the CSIs.
 The purpose of processing the crime scene is to collect as much information and evidence as possible, in as pristine a condition as possible.
 Evidence collection is more than the physical collection of items from the scene; cataloging the interrelationships of where items are in the scene, noting the physical layout of the scene, and documenting observations of things that cannot be physically collected are all integral parts of collecting evidence.
 Content and context of the scene are both important aspects.
 Crime scene investigations take place in environments that have variable conditions.
 Due to this, equipment and reagents may not perform as expected.
 Should a piece of equipment or a reagent fail, the CSI should attempt to determine the cause of the failure and whether the failure will affect scene processing.
 Notes shall be made about the equipment or reagent failure(s).
-CSIs should notify the Crime Scene Discipline Lead as necessary. - 7.2 There may be extenuating circumstances in which an item from a crime scene should be processed in the laboratory instead of in the field, even though it is not being processed for a particular discipline in which a laboratory examination would normally take place.
+CSIs should notify the Crime Scene Discipline Lead as necessary. - 7.1.1 Each scene is unique and requires CSIs to continuously evaluate how to proceed with processing in a manner that is safe and best preserves the evidence and its context.
+All decisions made by a CSI before, during, and after a scene is processed should consider the following factors: legal considerations, personnel safety, scientific reliability and validity, preserving context, maintaining evidence integrity, transparency, and managing bias.
+Scene circumstances could require a CSI to give greater weight to one factor over another. - 7.1.2 Influences from internal and external sources may affect objectivity (e.g. time constraints, personal beliefs, contextual information about the scene and/or suspect/victim).
+Information provided to the CSI during an investigation should be objectively documented and continuously evaluated within the context of the evidence.
+The CSI should remain open to all hypotheses and potential evidence. - 7.2 There may be extenuating circumstances in which an item from a crime scene should be processed in the laboratory instead of in the field, even though it is not being processed for a particular discipline in which a laboratory examination would normally take place.
 This may be due to the delicate nature of the item, the unusual circumstances present at the crime scene, or some other factor that warrants treating the item differently. - 7.2.1 Field services examinations may be conducted in the laboratory with advance notice and preparation.
-If a circumstance arises that warrants consideration of laboratory processing for field services, the Crime Scene Discipline Lead should be contacted. - 7.3 At any crime scene, the CSI should proceed through six actions. - 7.3.1 Assessing - 7.3.1.1
+If a circumstance arises that warrants consideration of laboratory processing for field services, the Crime Scene Discipline Lead should be contacted.